gimsooro/csdemo/demos/c/readme.md

 How to Run:

-	- type  ./demo  in the root directory.
+	- type  ./demo <file>  in the root directory.
+    - where <file> is a set of data to demo through.

 How to Clean Up: